canonical/real-time-ubuntu-docs/docs/how-to/uc-image-creation.rst

-How to create a real-time Ubuntu Core image
+How to create a Real-time Ubuntu Core image
 ===========================================

 .. note::